MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-project-budget-from-estimates.md

 ---
-title: Create a project budget by importing from estimates
+title: Create a project budget from estimates
-description: This article explains how to create a project budget by importing from estimates.
+description: This article explains how to create a project budget from estimates.
 author: niranjanmaski
 ms.date: 03/15/2023
 ms.topic: article